Effective with the 2012–2013 academic year, all graduate theses and dissertations must be submitted electronically.

 This is a federal survey that is conducted by the University of Chicago on behalf of several government agencies.
 All PhD candidates are asked to complete this survey and submit it to the Thesis-Dissertation Office.

 After the format has been reviewed by the Thesis-Dissertation Office, submit the PDF file to the UMI/ProQuest submission website.
 You must submit your document by July 15 (for August graduation); November 15 (for December graduation); or April 15 (for May graduation).
 As part of the submission process, you will create a ProQuest account.
 This account is used to manage and maintain your thesis or dissertation in the system.
-The Thesis-Dissertation Office will review your file in ProQuest and notify you if there are any questions.
+The Thesis-Dissertation Office will review your file in ProQuest and notify you if there are any questions or if additional edits are required.
 You will be able to replace the original file with an updated copy in the system, if necessary.

 Once the file has been reviewed and all required forms have been submitted, the SGSR dean will approve your thesis or dissertation and you will receive an approval letter.
 After your thesis or dissertation has been approved, you will not be able to make any changes to it.